Elvis (2022 film): Development and casting

+Steve Tisch and Gary Goodman purchased the film rights to Peter Guralnick's Elvis biography Last Train to Memphis in 1995, which would have focused on Presley's early career until his military draft.
+A screenplay was written by Tom Rickman as a 20th Century Fox production.
+In 1996, Jerry Schilling was brought aboard as a producer/consultant and Tom Parker as a technical advisor, with Elvis Presley Enterprises entering negotiations with imaging and music rights.
+The plan was to cast an unknown actor for the lead role.
+Last Train to Memphis languished in development through 2013, when Kevin Macdonald was announced as director and Mick Jagger as producer.
+Fox 2000 would have released the film, but the project never materialized.
+This was not the first time Elvis's life has been brought to the screen, having previously been portrayed in numerous television shows, most notably the John Carpenter film from 1979, and a two-part mini-series released by CBS from 20 years ago also titled Elvis (2005), featuring a Golden Globe winning performance from Irish born actor Jonathan Rhys Meyers in the lead role, that largely focused on his early life from the 1950s and 60's, which had also been done with the co-operation of the Elvis Presley estate and was the first to use Presley's master recordings in a biographical film.

-The project was first announced in April 2014, when Baz Luhrmann entered negotiations to direct the film, with Kelly Marcel writing the script.
+Baz Luhrmann's involvement was first announced in April 2014, with Kelly Marcel writing the script for Warner Bros.
 No further development was announced until March 2019, when Tom Hanks was cast in the role of Colonel Tom Parker.
 Luhrmann was set as director, and also replaced Marcel as screenwriter with Sam Bromell and Craig Pearce.

 In July, the frontrunners for the role of Presley were Ansel Elgort, Miles Teller, Austin Butler, Aaron Taylor-Johnson and Harry Styles; later that month Butler won the role, after impressing Luhrmann with an audition tape of himself singing "Unchained Melody".
-Luhrmann revealed in an interview with Entertainment Weekly that he got a call from actor-director Denzel Washington recommending Butler.
+Luhrmann revealed in an interview with Entertainment Weekly that he got a call from Denzel Washington recommending Butler, having previously worked with him in a 2018 theatre production of The Iceman Cometh.
 In October, Olivia DeJonge was cast to play Priscilla Presley.
 Maggie Gyllenhaal and Rufus Sewell were cast as Gladys and Vernon Presley in February 2020 (though they were replaced in the film by Helen Thomson and Richard Roxburgh, respectively), with Yola cast as Sister Rosetta Tharpe.